AnssiPeltola/BeerDex/README.md

 - New breweries
 - New beer styles
 - Beer images
-- Uploaded images are validated for file type and size, then converted and stored as WebP on Cloudinary.
+- Uploaded images are validated for file type and size, then converted and stored as WebP (Sharp library) on Cloudinary.

 Submissions require administrator approval before becoming publicly visible.